openshift/insights-operator/docs/gathered-data.md

 ## LogsOfNamespace

-creates a gathering closure which collects logs from pods in the provided namespace
+creates a gathering closure which collects logs from pods in the provided namespace Params is of type GatherLogsOfNamespaceParams:
-Params:
-  - namespace string - namespace from which to collect image streams
+  - namespace string - namespace from which to collect logs
-  - label_selector string - a label selector to filter some pods (default to all pods)
   - tail_lines int64 - a number of log lines to keep for each container

 The Kubernetes API: